Higher-order Functions

 def add_one = add(1) -- Error: function requires 2 arguments

-This restriction applies uniformly:
+This restriction applies uniformly to:

 - Top-level function definitions